fgdcgov/sdi/README.rst

-FGDC Standards
+SDI Knowledge Directory
 =======================================

-This GitHub provides information on FGDC Standards.
+This GitHub provides information on SDI Development.